trentlarson/endorser-ch/README.md

 - 80 1 gotta report errors to user
   - eg. repeated or failed confirmations so should see mix of successes and errors
   - eg. remove hashHex column and see how parts succeed but there's still an error
+  - ... and guard every API call in uport-demo with a response.ok check & error catch (and loader)
 - 80 0 in SignClaim, set to confirmations & choose some, set to Join action, set to confirmations again and see that the list is not refreshed
 - 80 0 usability: add a "waiting" spinner when remote method is called
 - 70 0 bug: if there's already a response JWT & message then a new one might not show